This keto breakfast pizza is made with a delicious coconut flour crust that turns out wonderfully crispy.

 - 4 medium eggs

-- Preheat the oven to 400 degrees F. Line a round pizza pan with high-heat-resistant parchment paper and spray the paper with olive oil.
+- Preheat the oven to 400°F. Line a round pizza pan with high-heat-resistant parchment paper and spray the paper with olive oil.

 - Place the bacon strips in a large cold skillet.
 Heat the skillet over medium heat.
 Cook the bacon until just crisp.
 Allow to cool on paper towels, then cut into bite-size pieces.
 Set aside.

 - In a large bowl, whisk 4 large eggs with water, garlic powder, onion powder, and dried oregano.

 - Measure out the coconut flour, breaking up any lumps with your hands.
 Stir the coconut flour into the egg mixture, mixing until smooth.
 Stir in the Parmesan cheese.

 - Allow the mixture to rest and thicken for a couple of minutes.
 This will allow the coconut flour to soak up the liquid.

 - Using a rubber spatula, transfer the mixture onto the prepared pan.
 Use a spatula to spread it out evenly into an 8-inch circle.

 - Bake the crust until just set but still light in color, about 10 minutes.

 - Remove the baked crust from the oven.
 Sprinkle it with the shredded provolone.

 - Break the eggs into a small bowl, then slide them onto the pizza.
 If you’re using large eggs, it’s best to pour out some of the egg whites before adding them to the pizza.

 - Sprinkle the pizza with the bacon pieces.
 Bake until the egg whites are fully cooked, 2-3 more minutes.
-The edges will be very crispy – a lot like a real thin crust.
+The edges will be very crispy – a lot like a really thin crust.

 - Allow the pizza to rest for 5 minutes before cutting it into six slices and serving.